-Liz here again…..minus the cat who is asleep on my bed right now!
+Liz here again…..minus the cat (Tig) who is asleep on my bed right now!

-Today I thought I would share some thoughts on buying dresses on the internet and the pitfalls you are more than likely to come across if you do go down that route!
+Today I thought I would share some thoughts with you on buying dresses on the internet, and the pitfalls you are likely to come across if you do go down that route

-It could be that you have been to a couple of boutiques and tried on a dress or two but there is one particular one that you really like but its a bit out of your budget.
-OK, so you could borrow a couple of hundred pounds from your great Aunt Marge or you could scrimp a bit on the room decor and have your dream dress from a local retailer!!
-Or you could simply go home, fire up your lap top and try and search for a cheaper version of your dream dress from somewhere in the East, maybe China or Japan for less than £300.
+OK, you have been to a couple of boutiques and tried on a dress or two but there is a particular one that you really like.
+But its a bit out of your budget.
+You could borrow a couple of hundred pounds from your great Aunt Marge, or you could scrimp a bit on the room decor and have your dream dress from a local retailer.
+Or you could simply go home, fire up your laptop and try and search for a cheaper version of your dream dress from somewhere in the Far East, for less than £300.
+Thats a bargain right?

-Yes, they may have beautiful pictures of the actual dress that you saw today in that shop down on the high street, but is that what you will receive in reality when the post man delivers your dress in six weeks time???
+Yes, they may have “beautiful pictures of the actual dress that you saw today” but they are only pictures.
+Usually illegally copied from a manufacturers website and used to represent what they are selling….(they are not!)
+But what will you receive in reality when the post man delivers your dress in six weeks time?